We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission

-Protein powders can be an easy way to increase your intake of protein.
+Protein powders offer an easy way to increase your protein intake.

-They can be especially useful for athletes as well as those having difficulty meeting their protein needs from food sources alone.
+They can be especially useful for athletes and those who have difficulty meeting their protein needs through food sources alone.

-However, many protein powders on the market contain animal products, such as whey protein, which can make it challenging for vegans to find suitable plant-based protein supplements.
+However, many protein powders on the market contain animal products, such as whey, which can make it challenging for people following a vegan diet to find suitable plant-based protein supplements.

 The products featured in this article were selected based on the following criteria: